DgZiga/MapGenerator/README.md

 # WaveFunctionCollaps
-Implementation of [https://github.com/mxgmn/WaveFunctionCollapse](wfc algorithm) aimed at producing pokémon maps.
+Implementation of [wfc algorithm](https://github.com/mxgmn/WaveFunctionCollapse) aimed at producing pokémon maps.

+Currently demo maps from Pokémon Odyssey are loaded in, a simple algorithm find a walkable path from one edge of the map to the other and wfc fills in the gaps

 ## TODOS:
-- for any given tileset, figure out if they are "walkable"
-- generate a random path across the map area from one edge tile to another
-- pre-load the output tilemaps with superpositions of "walkable" tiles in the random path position
+- tackle bigger maps (maybe tiling the map?)
+- find a better path algorithm